hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_design_featuring_ai_related_buzzwords_i_e431e979-4754-483d-b172-0e725be302d9-0_0.content.md

 ## Contact Us

 Have questions or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter @aibuzzbackground.
+Contact us at me@pavolhejny.com or follow us on Twitter @aibuzzbackground.

 ## Get the Background